• Home

 const client = LDClient.initialize('client-side-id-123abc', context, options);

-To learn more about the specific configuration options that are available in this SDK, read the LDOptions.
+To learn more about the specific configuration options available in this SDK, read the LDOptions.

 Node.js (client-side)